Brans-Dicke Theory and primordial black holes in Early Matter-Dominated Era: Introduction

 \section{Introduction}

-Einstein's formulation of General Theory of Relativity(GTR) \cite{ein} in 1916 takes gravitational constant($G$) to be a time-independent quantity.
+General Theory of Relativity(GTR) \cite{ein}, which was proposed by Einstein in 1916, takes gravitational constant($G$) as a time-independent quantity.
 It is a pure tensor theory of gravity.
-Following Einstein's lead, many scalar tensor theories have been developed as the extensions of GTR.
-In all these theories G is a time dependent quantity.
+As the extensions of GTR, many scalar tensor theories have been developed by assuming G is a time dependent quantity.
 Among them Brans-Dicke(BD) theory \cite{bdt} is the simplest one.
 In BD theory the gravitational constant is set by the inverse of a time-dependent scalar field which couples to gravity with a coupling parameter $\omega$.
 GTR can be recovered from BD theory in the limit $\omega \to \infty$ \cite{bam}.
 BD theory also admits simple expanding solutions \cite{mj} for scalar field $\phi(t)$ and scale factor $a(t)$ which are compatible with solar system observations \cite{prg}.
-BD theory is also sucessful in explaining many cosmological phenomena such as inflation \cite{ls}, early and late time behaviour of the Universe \cite{ss}, cosmic acceleration and structure formation \cite{bm}, cosmic acceleration and coincidence problem \cite{bn} etc.
+BD theory is also sucessful in explaining many cosmological phenomena such as inflation \cite{ls}, early and late time behaviour of the Universe \cite{ss}, cosmic acceleration and structure formation \cite{bm}, cosmic acceleration and coincidence problem \cite{nb,bn} etc.

 It was first predicted by Zeldovich and Novikov \cite{zn} in $1967$ and later by Hawking \cite{haw} in $1971$ that black holes could be formed in the early Universe which are known as Primordial Black Holes (PBHs).
-PBHs may be formed as a result of density fluctuation \cite{carr1}, inflation \cite{kmz}, phase transition \cite{kp}, bubble collision \cite{kss} and decay of cosmic loops \cite{polzem} etc. These black holes are of special interest because their masses could be small enough to evaporate by the present epoch as a result of quantum emission \cite{hawk}.
+PBHs may be formed as a result of density fluctuation \cite{carr1}, inflation \cite{kmz}, phase transition \cite{kp}, bubble collision \cite{kss} and decay of cosmic loops \cite{polzem} etc. These black holes are of special interest because their masses could be small enough, smallest being of Planck mass $10^{-5}$gm \cite{zn}, to evaporate by the present epoch as a result of quantum emission \cite{hawk}.
 Again PBHs could act as seeds for structure formation \cite{mor} and could also form a significant component of dark matter \cite{bkp}.